michanto/cdk-orchestration/API.md

 ### BaseImporter <a name="BaseImporter" id="@michanto/cdk-orchestration.transforms.BaseImporter"></a>

-Base class for JSON processors.

-Has orders that
-allow L2 transforms to be applied in the correct order.
+This class adds Orders to a CfnTransformHost.
+Orders allow L2 transforms to be applied in the correct order.

+Examples include TemplateImporter in the cloudformation-include submodule and PropertyTransformHost (see StatesTransform in the aws-stepfunctiosn submodule for usage).

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.transforms.BaseImporter.Initializer"></a>